 CDK7 is an enzyme important in cell growth.
 CDK7 inhibitors are drugs designed to interrupt the growth of cancer cells.

-The CDK7 inhibitor samuraciclib in combination with hormone therapy is under study for the treatment of metastatic breast cancer.
+The CDK7 inhibitor samuraciclib in combination with hormone therapy is under study for the treatment of hormone receptor-positive metastatic breast cancer.

-PARP inhibitors are currently only used to treat metastatic breast cancer in people who have a BRCA1 or BRCA2 inherited gene mutation.
-BRCA1/2-related breast cancers have problems repairing tumor DNA.
+Breast cancers in people who have a BRCA1/2 inherited gene mutation have problems repairing tumor DNA.
 These breast cancers seem to be sensitive to DNA damage caused by PARP inhibitors.
 Treating BRCA1/2-related breast cancers with a PARP inhibitor makes it even harder for the breast cancer to repair itself, leading to tumor cell death.

 Study findings suggest women with metastatic breast cancer who have a PALB2 inherited gene mutation may also benefit from treatment with olaparib .

 Newer PARP inhibitors that may be more effective and have fewer side effects than olaparib and talazoparib are under study.

 Learn about the PARP inhibitor olaparib and early breast cancer treatment.

 The G-quadruplex stabilizer drug pidnarulex is under study for the treatment of metastatic breast cancer in people who have a BRCA1, BRCA2 (BRCA1/2) or PALB2 inherited gene mutation.

 BRCA1/2-related and PALB2-related breast cancers have problems repairing DNA.